Try our mobile site, m.phish.net!

 The instructions have been given only ten times, from 3/6/92 to 3/16/93, with the most complete set on 5/14/92.
 Signals began occurring without instructions almost immediately, such as 3/14/92 (only 8 days after their introduction), though that sometimes didn’t work: After trying an All Fall Down signal at the start of 3/13/92’s “Possum”, Trey realized he needed to give a second lesson.
 Fans on Phish.net (in its mailing list infancy) had already discussed the previous instances; but in the days before MP3s, it would take weeks and months for analog cassettes to circulate the instructions.
 Even with smaller crowds, venues, and fan base, the secret language left out many die-hard fans from the start.

 On the back of fears that newcomers might be alienated, the cues themselves dropped dramatically in frequency.
-But the band’s secret language existed prior to the five signals fans know, and no doubt continues, through several dozen unexplained intra-band signals that facilitate improvisation, song pace, song changes, and more, and from which the audience signals were created as an extension.
-(Rather than the high-trill cue used for audience signals, the cue for internal signals was the 10-note opening of the Vapors’ “Turning Japanese”, sometimes labelled Charlie Chan.
-Though used frequently prior to 1992, this internal cue was not used between 3/6/92 and the 6/14/00Fee”.)
+But the band’s secret language existed prior to the five signals fans know, and continued for several years, through several unexplained intra-band signals that facilitated improvisation, song pace, song changes, and more, and from which the audience signals were created as an extension.

 Of the band’s internal signals, some are obvious, and referred to as signals in our setlist show notes, including:

-Get Back: after the ten-note “Jojo was a man who thought he was a loner” line from the Beatles’ “Get Back”, the band returns from a jam to the previous song, or to the first in a series;
+Get Back: after the ten-note “Jojo was a man who thought he was a loner” line from the Beatles’ “Get Back”, the band returns from a jam to the previous song, or to the first in a series.
+First appearance: 3/6/92 David Bowie (1:18).

 ½ step down: go down ½, up whole, down ½;